0bsidianSn0w/KindleCalculator/README.md

 Portions of the code are adapted from [KindleFetch](https://github.com/justrals/kindlefetch) © 2025 justrals.

 #### Disclaimer
 I am not responsible for what is done with my work.
-Please dont wreak your kindle.
+Please don't wreak your kindle.
 (It shouldn't unless somthing is very wrong)